MichalD96/JS-Master/README.md

 If parameters can be the same, highly recommend to use default parameters!

+Pro tip: In JS functions are "First-class objects", it means you can assign function as a default parameter.
+Many ppl forget about it.
+It is good alternative to beneath code:

 ```javascript
 Object.defineProperty(Function.prototype, 'assignArguments', {
   value: function (...args) {